Meet The Founder

 www.gradelevelreading.net

-2/3 of students who can not read proficiently by the end of 4th grade will end in jail or on welfare.
+2/3 of students who cannot read proficiently by the end of 4th grade will end in jail or on welfare.

 www.dosomething.org